Snapping turtle hatchlings protected from predators

 The enclosure structure we built allows turtles and sunlight in, but keeps out racoons, foxes, coyotes, possums and otters.
 To these mammals and other predators, turtle eggs are an easy, protein-filled snack.

 The enclosure looks a little like a wire fence you might use to keep deer out of your vegetable garden.
 But there's a lot more to it.
+We are indebted to Carol Hall, Minnesota Biological Survey herpetologist, for helping us through the entire process from site selection to installation.

 Boards frame the perimeter underground while landscape fabric and chicken wire extend out from the fence.
 These additions keep predators from tunneling or digging toward their prey.
 A solar panel charges all but the bottom wire of the fence, leaving a a few inches for turtles to scoot through unharmed.